Welcome to Piano Tuning & Repair!

 The piano is a beautiful and versatile instrument, and perfect for beginning musicians.
 It does require periodic tuning and repair that must be done by a professional, and we at String Sound Studios can provide that too!

 Special Offers for Piano Tuning Customers:

 - Special rates on introductory lessons (valid for your first 4 lessons; new students only)

-Advice and guidance on the purchase of new and used pianos.
+- Advice and guidance for purchasing new and used pianos

-We recommend using a damp cotton cloth on the case.
-You may also consult the manufacturer as to what type of polish they recommend.
+You can use a damp cotton cloth to wipe down the outside of your piano, as well as the keys.
+Consult the manufacturer to find out which type of polishes they recommend.
 Avoid aerosol sprays and any polish that contains silicone.